Canada Day

 • William St. (George St. to York St.)

-• ByWard Market Square (George St. to Clarence St.)
+• ByWard Market Square (George St. to York St.)

 • How can I get around on Canada Day?

-Use OC Transpo’s free service on all buses, trains, and Para Transpo.
+Use OC Transpo’s free service on all buses and trains.

 More: octranspo.com

-• Where can I get the latest closure and travel info?
+• Where can I get the latest road closure and travel info for July 1?

 Great patios by Ottawa neighbourhood

-Check out some of the best restaurants, cafes, bars and pubs with outdoor spaces.
+Ottawa's patio season is unmatched - check out this guide to the best restaurants, cafes, bars and pubs with outdoor spaces.

 Cycling in the Ottawa region